7yon/Places/README.md

 - **Unit Tests**: Focused on ViewModels and business logic.
 - **Snapshot Tests**: Using `swift-snapshot-testing` to catch UI regressions across different states.
   > [!WARNING]
   > Snapshots were recorded on an **iPhone 17 Pro (iOS 26)** with an **Apple M4 chip**.
-Running these tests on a different device, OS version, or chip architecture may result in failures due to rendering differences.
+Running these tests on a different device, OS version, or chip architecture may result in failures due to rendering differences of the `swift-snapshot-testing` library.
 The recommended approach is to always record and validate snapshots on a CI environment with a fixed build stack.
 - **UI Tests**: Covering critical user flows.
 - **Accessibility Audit**: Automated checks to ensure basic accessibility compliance.